Starting Over (Raspberries album)

 Starting Over is the fourth and final studio album by the 1970s power pop band Raspberries.
-It peaked at #143 on the Billboard pop album chart in 1974.
-The LP generated the #18 Billboard pop single "Overnight Sensation (Hit Record)," while a second single, "Cruisin' Music" did not chart.
+It peaked at No. 143 on the Billboard pop album chart in 1974.
+Rolling Stone named it its rock record album of the year for 1974.
+The LP generated the #18 Billboard pop single "Overnight Sensation (Hit Record)", while a second single, "Cruisin' Music", did not chart.
 This was the first album by the Raspberries to feature songs with profanity.
-Those songs were “Starting Over” which featured the word "fucking" once and the song “Party’s Over” which featured the word "shit" twice.
+Those songs were "Starting Over", which featured the word "fucking" once, and the song "Party’s Over", which featured the word "shit" twice.

+Background

-Stylistically, Starting Over represented a more aggressive arena rock/hard rock sound compared to previous albums in a way reminiscent of The Who, which was one of the groups' biggest influences.
+Stylistically, Starting Over represented a more aggressive arena rock/hard rock sound than previous albums in a way reminiscent of The Who, which was one of the groups' biggest influences.
 The album also included softer ballads such as "Rose Coloured Glasses" and "Cry".